Stomach Making Loud Gurgling Noises and Diarrhea: 10 Causes Explained.

 - Some medications.

 1- Acute gastroenteritis: the most common acute of acute stomach gurgling and diarrhea.

 The most common cause of acute diarrhea and stomach gurgling (for a few days or a week) is infection.

 Acute gastroenteritis is the infection of your stomach or intestine.
 It is a very frequent and common disease especially in developing countries and in children.

 - Viruses such as norovirus, rotavirus, and astrovirus (viral gastroenteritis or stomach flu).

 Symptoms of acute gastroenteritis:

-- The symptoms usually start abruptly, it lasts for 1-4 days.
+- The symptoms usually start abruptly, it last for 1-4 days.